chrismeserole/lark/readme.md

 The **lark.py** file iteratively builds the site, and calls on several classes in larklib.py to do so.

+The **deploy.py** calls on the Site class in larklib.py, and deploys to S3. s3cmd must already be installed.

+The **preview.py** calls on the Site class in larklib.py, and previews the files in _output_path/.
+Viewable in a browser at http://localhost:8000/.

 ### Excepted Files